fedor1984/fedor1984/pages/english.md

 - If your product is designed to work with Web, or on Unix systems, choosing UTF-8 will be preferable.
 In turn, Windows, Java, Python, C# use UTF-16 as the internal encoding.

 - UTF-8 is independent of byte order.
-UTF-16 can have two byte order options, and it necessarily requires the use of BOM.
+UTF-16 can have two byte order options, and it necessarily requires using of BOM.
 In UTF-8, BOM is often not used at all.

 - Computers mainly communicate in the ASCII range, and here UTF-8 has the full advantage.